ekino/autodata/gitbook/INITIALTAG.md

 ```

 **NOTE** : pageview tag is still sent at document initialization if pageview plugin is activated (see [pageviewTracker](./plugins/PAGEVIEW-TRACKER.md)), despite an event labelled "pageview" is set in initial tags.

+(WIP) Define a specific Javascript Objet to have another way to launch initial tags (instead script tag).